RE-Powering Mapping and Screening Tools

 RE–Powering Screening Dataset

-- Provides the data used to determine renewable energy potential for over 80,000 sites
+- Provides the data describing renewable energy potential for over 130,000 sites

-- Allows users to screen for renewable energy potential in key markets, at different development scales, and more.
+- Allows users to filter sites of interest with renewable energy potential in key markets, at different development scales, and more.

 Siting Renewable Energy on Contaminated Lands